-Eagles are carnivorous opportunists, and since they share the same worldwide reach as foxes, it is no surprise that those foxes sometimes become dinner for hungry eagles!
+Eagles are predatory opportunists, and since they share the same worldwide reach as foxes, it is no surprise that those foxes sometimes become dinner for hungry eagles!

 We are going to examine this predator-prey relationship and answer questions such as –